An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: Comparative performance

-To evaluate both the original algorithm and the proposed modifications, we developed an interactive Shiny app (Chang et al. 2025).
-The tool includes methods for simulating 2D classification problems, and displays the decision boundaries generated by different algorithms: CART, PPtree, and the proposed extensions (implemented in \texttt{rpart}, \texttt{PPtreeViz}, and \texttt{PPtreeExt}, respectively).
-The Shiny app is available at \url{https://natyds.shinyapps.io/explorapp/} and is implemented in \texttt{PPtreeExt}.
+The Shiny app includes methods for simulating 2D classification problems, and displays the decision boundaries generated by three different algorithms: CART, PPtree, and the proposed extensions as implemented in the \texttt{rpart}, \texttt{PPtreeViz}, and \texttt{PPtreeExt} packages, respectively.

-The app contains three tabs, each tab offers control over data generation and algorithm parameters: \emph{Basic-Sim}, \emph{Sim-Outlier}, and \emph{MixSim}.
-The first tab simulates well-separated classes, the second includes a cluster of outliers, and the third generates overlapping groups using the \texttt{MixSim} package (Melnykov, Chen, and Maitra 2012).
-Each tab offers control over data generation and algorithm parameters.
-The decision boundaries for \texttt{rpart}, \texttt{PPtree}, and the modified \texttt{PPtree} are displayed side by side for visual comparison.
+There are three data generation methods, ``Basic-Sim'', ``Sim-Outlier'', and ``MixSim''.
+Basic-Sim simulates classes with separations between clusters on linear combinations of variables, by user-specified correlations between variables for each cluster.
+Sim-Outlier uses the same approach with the addition of a cluster of outliers corresponding to one of the classes.
+These two methods allow only for three-cluster data.
+The user can control the number of observations in each class, the class means, and the Sim-Outlier mean and shape of the outlier groups.
+MixSim uses a Gaussian mixture model using the \texttt{MixSim} package (Melnykov et al. 2012) to simulate class clusters, with any number of classes.
+While all classes have equal sample size, the user can choose this and also specify values for the \texttt{MixSim} algorithm.
+Figure~\ref{fig-tab1}, Figure~\ref{fig-tab2}, Figure~\ref{fig-tab3} show the interface for the three different data-generating methods.
+Clicking ``Ok'' will simulate new samples.

-Additional controls, such as the rule partition used in PPtree algorithm and the modified \texttt{PPtree} based on subsetting clases, can be incorporated into the application.
-These features allow users to examine how changes in rule criteria influence the resulting classification boundaries.
+The decision boundaries for \texttt{rpart}, \texttt{PPtree}, and the modified \texttt{PPtree} (implemented in \texttt{PPtreeExt}) are displayed side by side for visual comparison.
+The user can choose which modifications of PPtree to show.
+For the other algorithms, only the default parameter choices are used.

-Figure~\ref{fig-tab1} illustrates the use of the interactive application.
-The first modification (Subsetting clases) is applied to generate the projection, and Rule 1 is used to compute the split point.
+In Figure~\ref{fig-tab1}, three-class data with a strong correlation between variables is simulated.
+Modification 1 (different subsetting rules) is applied, and rule 1 (Table~\ref{tbl-rules}) is used to compute the split point.
 The modified \texttt{PPtree} achieves an error rate comparable to the original \texttt{PPtree}, with both substantially outperforming \texttt{rpart}.
-Additionally, the resulting decision boundary more accurately partitions the groups in a balanced manner.
+The change in boundaries is subtle, but more satisfying.
+Between classes S (violet squares) and T (orange triangles), the boundary better matches the separation - it is not pulled away from this split by using LDA on the super-group (T and C).